-These regulations attempt to balance the interests of the information requestor, the information submitter, and the agencies handling the information.
+These regulations attempt to balance the interests of the information requester, the information submitter, and the agencies handling the information.
 There is an obvious public interest in informed citizen oversight of administrative actions affecting public health and the environment.
 Often this requires timely access to information.
 Unreasonable delays can effectively eliminate public comment in actions moving through administrative processes such as rulemaking or permitting.
 For example, the Act requires that IEPA decisions on certain permits must be made within 90 days from the date an application is submitted.
 Public access to information must be geared to the public participation process.

 A second obvious interest is the property interest of the owner of the information.
-In the field of pollution control, this person is generally a regulated industry, unit of government, or individual.
+In the field of pollution control, this person is generally a regulated industry or individual.
 The information involved is generally technical in nature and may have an economic value to the owner.
 The avid interest of competitors and consultants in environmental files is evidence of the fact that a regulated party may have a legitimate concern about submitting valuable information to the three government agencies covered by these rules.

 A third interest is that of government itself.
 The government has several concerns in regard to the handling of information.
 First, there is an interest in encouraging rather than inhibiting the flow of technical information to a government agency charged with overseeing regulated activities.
 Second, there is an interest in handling the massive amount of information submitted to and obtained by government in the most efficient and inexpensive way possible.
-A third government concern is insuring against liability for either inappropriate or unintentional disclosure or non-disclosure of information.
+Third, there is a government interest in operating under rules which minimize the possibility of unintentional mishandling of information.